skdejong/100DaysOfCode/log.md

 ### Day 90: 17th January 2023

 **Today's Progress**:
 Last week, we created a custom Express.js server on the back end and built our front end using the Next.js React framework.
 We realised this week that there are some challenges with connecting these two.
 Therefore, today we explored some other options for the back end that would work better with Next.js, such as Supabase.
 Some of the features that Supabase offers are a Postgres database and authentication.
 It is also open-source.
 We spent today discussing, researching and experimenting to determine the best option to use.
-While I was doing this with a few of my teammates, two others from our group worked together to get the front end deployed on Netlify today as well.
-When we divide and conquer we make great progress!
+While I was doing this with a few of my teammates, two others from our group worked together to get the front end deployed on Netlify as well.
+When we divide and conquer we make great progress together as a team!

 **Link(s) to resources**: [Supabase](https://frugalfanaticsbackend.onrender.com/api/userRoutes)